-The services will be provided by trained and experienced workers who have a high level of understanding of the specific needs of women and children experiencing domestic abuse.
+The services will be provided by trained and experienced workers who have a high level of understanding of the specific needs of people experiencing domestic abuse who have multiple vulnerabilities and complex needs .
 Staff will be trained in identifying risk and need and know referral routes to other agencies.
 Where staff require training to carry out their role effectively, the service providers will provide or facilitate access to training and supervision to develop the necessary skills.
 Training frameworks will be agreed with the commissioning team.
 All staff and volunteers must be DBS checked.